Vargasavour Recipes

 Why You'll Love It

-• Doner Style Texture without Rotisserie: You get those doner-style layers with crispy broiled edges, all from the oven parchment log method.
+• Doner Kebab Style Texture without Rotisserie: You get those doner-style layers with crispy broiled edges, all from the oven parchment log method.

 • Fast and Easy: Quick bake time, simple steps, and consistent results; even without chilling.